googleapis/google-cloud-java/.github/ISSUE_TEMPLATE.md

 Thanks for stopping by to let us know something could be better!

-Please be sure to include as much information as possible:
+Please include as much information as possible:

 #### Environment details